python-hyper/h11/CONTRIBUTING.md

 * [How to contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

+### Release notes

+We use towncrier to manage our release notes.
+Basically, every pull request that has a user visible effect should add a short file to the newsfragments/ directory describing the change, with a name like
+<ISSUE NUMBER>.<TYPE>.rst.
+See newsfragments/README.rst for
+details.
+This way we can keep a good list of changes as we go, which makes the release manager happy, which means we get more frequent releases, which means your change gets into users’ hands faster.

 ## After you submit a PR

 We'll try to review it promptly and give feedback -- but if you